 - There were no 5 & Under Bonspiels hosted by this region last season.

-In the West II Region, the newly dedicated Coyote Curling Club is hosting its first USWCA sponsored 5 & Under Challenge.
-The cost is $80 per person with a 3 game guarantee.
-There will be a continental breakfast on Saturday and Sunday with a Pot Luck Dinner on Saturday evening.
-They will also have raffle prizes, Halloween Costume Contest, 50/50 raffle, and Calcutta.
-Get your flyer and Eligibility and Entry forms here or from the links on the right side bar.
-You can also register online from the Coyote Curling Club website.
+In the West II Region, the newly dedicated Coyote Curling Club hosted its first USWCA sponsored 5 & Under Challenge.
+Three games were guarantee.
+A continental breakfast was served on Saturday and Sunday with a Pot Luck Dinner on Saturday evening.
+There were raffle prizes, a Halloween Costume Contest, a 50/50 raffle, and Calcutta.
+Congratulations to the First Event Winners from the San Francisco Bay Area Curling Club - skip Reggie Wilcox, third Zevi Altus, second Shir Aharon, and lead Amanda Chang.